 If you take this course, you must read and agree to the following policies.

-Work in this course takes several forms: assignments, VoiceThread responses, quizzes, and a final project.
+Work in this course takes several forms: assignments, exercises, quizzes, and a final project.

 - Assignments are creative projects oriented around a particular set of technical concerns.
 You make music while fulfilling requirements that help you learn the software.
 Assignments are given a letter grade.